Mountain Bike Touring – The MTB Set-Ups for Bikepacking & Cycle Camping

 • a frame with plenty of eyelets and mounting points

-Some MTBs will already come with these characteristics, we’ll see some plus bikes that are basically mountain bikes for touring.
+Some MTBs will already come with these characteristics, and we’ll see some plus bikes that are basically mountain bikes for touring.

-But if you already have a mountain bike and want to travel with it you’ll need to do some tweaks.
+But if you already have a mountain bike and want to travel with it, you’ll need to do some tweaks.

 MTB to touring bike conversion?